What Type of Conduct is Prohibited in Montana?

 When is Sexual Harassment Prohibited?

-Sexual harassment includes any unwanted sexual behavior, whether verbal or physical, directed at the victim.
-Employers in Billings might also be liable for the behavior, even when the conduct was done by an employee's co-worker.
+Sexual harassment encompasses all unwanted sexual behavior, whether verbal or physical, directed at the victim.
+Employers in Billings may also be liable for the behavior, even when the conduct was done by an employee's co-worker.

-A Montana employer could also be liable for harassment if they allow conduct to lead to an environment that is overly sexual.
-Gender discrimination is usually difficult to prove without a lawyer because the specifics of proving intent can be complicated.
+A Montana employer might also be liable for harassment if they allow conduct to lead to an environment that is overly sexual.
+Gender discrimination is typically difficult to prove without a lawyer because the specifics of proving intent can be complicated.
 There are also detailed procedures that must be followed when pursuing a claim.